thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I started with flask, but then I discovered FastAPI which quickly became my favorite framework.
 I have a wide variety of experience with different machine learning frameworks and databases, though I am very open to learning new technologies.

 I can work well in a team setting, in a leadership role, or as a solo developer.
+I have a strong background in backend development, software architecture, DevOps, site reliability engineering, and platform engineering.

 During my career, I had opportunities to build both monoliths and microservices, work with relational and non-relational databases, use various message brokers, build REST and gRPC APIs, build distributed systems,